tufac2/agenda-firebase-nodejs/README.md

 The pros, is that we do not have to take care of the server maintenance.
 We just need to write our NodeJS code for the functions and Firesbase will take all the maintanance part.

 #### HTTP CODE LIST FOR RESPONSES
+**under review because right now the codes are not align in the response**

 #Success
 200. General Code.
 Everything goes well
 201. No problem.
 Data not found